GSAPP-CDP/Smorgasbord/src/content/modules/24-parametric-thinking-for-building-modeling/index.md

 However, depending on the focus of your project, you may need additional capabilities beyond vanilla Grasshopper or Rhino.
 Chances are you can find a plug-in or package for Grasshopper or Rhino that meets your needs.
 Also, the [legacy Grasshopper 3D forum](https://www.grasshopper3d.com/) and more recently established [McNeel Rhino forum](https://discourse.mcneel.com/) are both incredibly robust, and the community is helpful and responsive.
 After 14+ years of using Grasshopper, I still consult these forums almost daily.

 To find additional content for Rhino and Grasshopper, you can run the “package manager” command in Rhino to install additional resources quickly.
-You can also check out Food 4 Rhino for a vast library of resources.
+You can also check out [Food4Rhino](https://www.food4rhino.com/en) for a vast library of resources.

-Additional Resources:
+## Additional Resources:

-Archi-tech Network: One of the best resources for architectural modeling in Revit and Grasshopper.
+[Archi-tech Network](https://archi-tech.network/catalog): One of the best resources for architectural modeling in Revit and Grasshopper.
 Unfortunately, it is not free, but it’s well worth the cost.

-Managing Complexity: I developed a set of tutorials that was the precursor to this sequence.
+[Managing Complexity](https://youtube.com/playlist?list=PLIqhlKP0NUNduZt4544HDckzEoIXlemnB&si=VDEw2ptEF_QvYkIK): I developed a set of tutorials that was the precursor to this sequence.
 If you are hungry to get ahead and build out your skillset, dive into these.
 This is free 🙂